lsolesen/edbbrugs-php-sdk/README.markdown

     php vendor/bin/phpunit tests

-During testing you need to manually delete the web registrations using the Windows EDB-BRUGS program.
+During testing you need to manually delete the web registrations using the Windows EDB-BRUGS program. *There is no way to delete using the SOAP webservice*.